argshook/ng-attr/README.md

 Directive for Angular 1.x for dynamic element attributes

-Somewhat similar to `ng-class` buf to attributes.
+Somewhat similar to `ng-class` but for attributes.

 Given: